bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app/index.md

 * Ionic
 * React Native

-In this guide we describe how you can add a new app to Bitrise, connect your repository, set up SSH keys and configuration and register a webhook.
+In this guide we describe how you can add a new app to Bitrise, connect your repository to Bitrise, set up SSH keys and initial configuration, and register a webhook.

 ## Adding a new app to Bitrise